 Here's the thing: I have read a lot of trashy romances in my life.
 Like A LOT.
 It all started back in junior high when I discovered that the mother of one of my best friends had quite a large stash of Harlequin romances (I would usually wake up HOURS before anyone else, and needed something to pass the time.)
 So during my alone time at sleepovers before everyone else woke up, I expanded my vocabulary (who knew "rake" had a definition other than an object to collect leaves?) and developed an appreciation for quick reads that provide some fantasy fulfillment.

 Over the years, I have kept up the habit.
 For the couple of years I spent commuting 3+ hours a day on a train, I went through tons of these books, both from the library and purchased.
 They were perfect - a nice distraction from my ho-hum day, and I could finish many of them during one or two commutes.
-I'm pretty sure that Nora Roberts was able to at least buy at least a couple of throw pillows with the income generated from book sales to me.
+I'm pretty sure that Nora Roberts was able to at least buy a couple of throw pillows with the income generated from book sales to me.

 Anyway, given how much really entertaining, well written and original novels are out there in the romance genre, I continue to be surprised/disappointed that the one that sparked so much interest, sales, and now a movie franchise was one as bad as Fifty Shades of Grey.
 I've read many think pieces basically tying it's success to the widespread proliferation of e-readers, so me being me, a few weeks ago I decided to go down the rabbit hole of the erotic romance section of Amazon, and boy oh boy, did I hit a jackpot.
 (Not THE jackpot, but A jackpot - from a broke casino on the penny slots, as you'll soon see.)